Bandicoots

 While thousands of Tasmanian Devils were killed, thankfully they didn’t suffer the same fate as the Tasmanian Tiger.
 Devils are now a protected species, but their survival is threatened by something far more insidious.

-This contagious disease was discovered in the mid-1990s.
+This contagious, tumorous cancer was discovered in the mid-1990s.
 Individuals pick it up through fighting and mating.
-Lumpy tumours form around the head and neck, growing rapidly so that the animal finds it hard to eat.
+Cancerous tumours form around the head and neck, growing rapidly so that the animal finds it hard to eat.

 An individual can die of starvation within six months of symptoms showing.
 Tens of thousands of Tasmanian Devils have died from DFTD, which is the main reason they are endangered.

 While they have few natural predators, eagles and quolls may predate on the young.
-Habitat destruction (due to land clearing) adds another stress to the species’ persistence.
+In addition, habitat destruction (due to land clearing) and the resulting loss or disturbance of dens, adds another stress to the species’ persistence.

-We have devils on all our Tasmanian reserves: Friendly Beaches, Liffey Valley Reserves, South Esk Pine and on Midlands Conservation Partnership properties, though DFTD is present in these areas.
+We have suitable habitat and have recorded Tasmanian Devils on all our Tasmanian reserves: Friendly Beaches, Liffey Valley Reserves, South Esk Pine and on Midlands Conservation Partnership properties, though DFTD is present in these areas.

-We protect the species' habitat and manage feral cat populations, which compete with devils for food.
-We're also working to reduce speed limits around our reserves.
+We protect the species' habitat, closely monitoring feral cat populations, which compete with devils for food.
+We're also working to reduce speed limits around our reserves to prevent vehicle strikes and remove road kill on nearby roads to reduce the likelihood of devils being lured to the roadside.

 Inspiring conservation stories sent straight to your inbox.